ibmexpertlabs/ACE_Production_Guide/docs/configure-cluster-gitops.md

 done
 ```

-!!! note "Installation Timing"
-    The custom ArgoCD instance installation is an asynchronous process.
-The operator installation takes time, and once the operator is installed, the custom ArgoCD instance also takes time to create.
-The wait commands ensure all components are fully ready before proceeding.

-### 4. Configure SSL Certificate (Optional)
+### 3. Associate a Certificate with the ArgoCD Instance

 !!! warning "Firefox Browser Users"
-    If you are using Firefox, you will not be able to access the ArgoCD console until a valid certificate has been associated with it.
-Other browsers are unaffected.
+    If you are using the Firefox browser, you will not be able to access the ArgoCD console until a valid certificate has been associated with it.
+Other browsers are unaffected; you can omit this step if you wish.

+Some browsers will not allow you to access the ArgoCD instance unless it has been configured with a valid certificate.
+The following commands will associate a valid certificate directly with the ArgoCD instance.

 ```bash
 # Create temporary directory